curbengh/curbengh.github.io/source/_posts/caddy2-pre-compressed.md

 root * /home/user/www
 ```

 I prepared a set of dummy files with most common file extensions ([download](/files/20201112/dummy.zip)).
 This enables you to test whether Caddy serves the correct file. `.gz` and `.br` files are _not_ compressed files, they are text files so that you can easily identify the file being served.
-This also means you cannot test it on browsers since the files are not are not actually compressed (you'll get encoding error); also note that web browsers only send `Accept-Encoding: br` request header to HTTPS website.
+This also means you cannot test it on browsers since the files are not gzip/brotli-compressed files (you'll get encoding error); also note that web browsers only send `Accept-Encoding: br` request header to HTTPS website.

 Unzip the dummy.zip and specify the folder in the `root` directive.
 Following are some sample tests after you start Caddy: